 Financial performance measures

-One of the most important areas of your finances you should review is your profitability.
+One of the most important financial areas you should review is your profitability.
 This is your capacity to make a profit, ie generate revenue that exceeds your overall expenditure (all costs, taxes and expenses).
 Most growing businesses ultimately target increased profits, so it's important to know how to analyse your profitability ratios.

 Profitability ratios typically fall under two broad categories: margins and returns.
 Most common profitability ratios are: